Once again we take a look at the valuations of the major 3D printing companies over the past week.

 Others In The Industry

 While we’ve been following the public companies, don’t forget there are a number of private companies that don’t appear on any stock exchange.
 These privately-held companies likely have significant value, it’s just that we can’t know exactly what it is at any moment.
-The suspected bigger companies include EOS, Carbon, Formlabs and SLM Solutions.
+The suspected bigger companies include EOS, Carbon and Formlabs.

 Perhaps someday some of them will appear on our major players list.